Laseruss/Laseruss/README.md

-- 👋 Hi, my name is Mikael I am a swedish law student and hobby programmer.
+- 👋 Hi, my name is Micke I am a law student and for fun programmer.
-- 👀 I’m interested in learning, reading and of course all kinds of programming
-- 🌱 I’m currently learning web development by following along with 100devs and also algorithms and data structures.
-For the most part in Javascript but looking into go.
-Also trying to become a blazingly fast Vim user.

 - 📫 loden.micke@gmail.com

-- Always looking for fun opportunities!

 <!---
 Laseruss/Laseruss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.